codyjedmunds/ai-evaluation-portfolio/README.md

 ## How the Pieces Fit Together

-The three components form a closed loop:
+The components form a closed loop:

 - **`llm-ambiguity-eval`** defines *what* evaluators should notice and how ambiguity should be scored.
+- **`noumenal-triangulator`** defines *when* outputs may proceed, be paused, or require escalation.
 - **`evaluator-qa-escalation-playbook`** defines *how* judgment is maintained operationally under pressure.
 - **`evaluation-economics`** explains *why* those systems tend to fail without structural support.

-Judgment → operation → incentives.
+Judgment → containment → operation → incentives.

 ---